TIGRLab/SCanD_project/README.md

 Running the functional step looks pretty similar to running the anat step.
 The time taken and resources needed will depend on how many functional tasks exists in the experiment - fMRIprep will try to run these in paralell if resources are available to do that.

-Note -  the script enclosed uses some interesting extra opions:
+Note -  the script enclosed uses some interesting extra options:
  - it defaults to running all the fmri tasks - the `--task-id` flag can be used to filter from there
- - it is running `synthetic distortion` correction by default - instead of trying to work with the datasets available feildmaps - because feildmaps correction can go wrong - but this does require that the phase encoding direction is specificed in the json files (for example `"PhaseEncodingDirection": "j-"`).
+ - it is running `synthetic distortion` correction by default - instead of trying to work with the datasets available fieldmaps - because fieldmaps correction can go wrong - but this does require that the phase encoding direction is specificed in the json files (for example `"PhaseEncodingDirection": "j-"`).

 ```sh
 ## note step one is to make sure you are on one of the login nodes